-- As part of the induction process all new staff receive information and guidance on the e-Safeguarding policy and the Company’s Staff Acceptable Use Agreement.
+- As part of the induction process all new staff receive information and guidance on this e-Safeguarding policy and the E-Safety Agreement.

 - All staff will be made aware of individual responsibilities relating to the safeguarding of children within the context of e-Safeguarding and know what to do in the event of misuse of technology by any member of the Role Models community.

 We believe it is better to support children in finding their way around the Internet with guidance and positive role modelling rather than restrict Internet use to a few trusted sites.